 26. El Capitan Theatre

-The El Capitan Theatre is a subsidiary of Walt Disney Studios, and serves as a major venue for new releases of Disney movies.
+The El Capitan Theater is a subsidiary of Walt Disney Studios, and serves as a major venue for new releases of Disney movies.
 It is a fully restored movie theatre, having been previously used to present live plays before being purchased by Disney.
-Below the theatre is a small exhibit space that displays costumes, props and set pieces.
+Below the theater is a small exhibit space that displays costumes, props and set pieces.

 Disclosure: Some of the links above may be affiliate links, and at no additional cost to you, we earn a commission if you make a purchase.
 We only recommend products and companies we use and the income keeps the community supported.